nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TutorTracker` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: View tuition application**

 **MSS**

+1. User requests to view applications
+2. TutorTracker shows a list of applications

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+    * 1a1.
+TutorTracker shows a message that there are no applications.

+      Use case ends.

+**Use case: Delete a tuition application**

+**MSS**

-1. User requests to list persons
+1. User requests to list applications
-2. AddressBook shows a list of persons
+2. TutorTracker shows a list of applications
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific application in the list
-4. AddressBook deletes the person
+4. TutorTracker deletes the person

     Use case ends.